 Treatment Options when Kidneys fail:

-When eGFR if less than 15ml/min we call it stage 5 kidney disease.
-At this point an individual may need to prepare for a kidney transplant or kidney dialysis.
-In some countries these preparations are started earlier.
-Dialysis decisions are not made strictly on numbers but looking at overall picture of the individual, like electrolytes, fluid balance and general health and activity status.
-There are two types of kidney transplant.
+Firstly, When eGFR is less than 15ml/min we call it stage 5 kidney disease.
+At this point an individual may need to prepare for a kidney transplant or dialysis.
+Additionally, in some countries these preparations start early.
+Moreover, dialysis decisions are not made strictly on numbers but they also look at overall picture of the individual, like electrolytes, fluid balance and general health and activity status.
+In fact, there are two types of kidney transplant.
 Living donation from a friend or family member or from a cadaver (from a dead person ).

 Dialysis is available in two forms.

-• Peritoneal dialysis—Uses the blood vessels in the lining of abdomen—the body's natural filter—along with a solution called dialysate to filter and clean blood.
-With this method, blood never leaves the body.
-Can be done with a machine or manually at home, at work, or while traveling.
-Usually done on a daily basis.
+Peritoneal dialysis - Here, uses the blood vessels in the lining of the abdomen, the body's natural filter, along with a solution called dialysate to filter and clean blood.
+In this, the body never leaves the blood.
+Typically, people do peritoneal dialysis on a daily basis.